rrgalvan/cpp-intro/_episodes/02-vectors.md

 > {: .bash}
 >
 >
-> En otro caso, obtendremos un error similar al siguiente:
+> *En otro caso*, obtendremos un error similar al siguiente:
 >
 > ~~~
 > error: in C++98 ‘u’ must be initialized by constructor, not by ‘{...}’